Local do-good restaurant enterprise Everytable wins big on ABC's Shark Tank

 Everytable successfully raised $291,268 from 849 investors on April 2, 2018

 In the construction industry, fast food has become a way of life.
 In our fast paced culture, we have put our health to the side and replaced it with convenience.
 Having Health & Covenince available for everyone?!?
 What a great concept!
-We’re In!Shawn McPetersInvested about 1 year ago
+We’re In!Shawn McPetersInvested over 1 year ago

 I believe that this is the only sensible way for improved health along all the socioeconomic populations.
 I am a physician and know we have to eat better.
-I also see the owners as responsible and honest.Jill LathamInvested about 1 year ago
+I also see the owners as responsible and honest.Jill LathamInvested over 1 year ago

 Everytable is building a core part of a sustainable future.
-The ecosystem that will bring us all the right nutrition at a price point we love; for once good health will be the easy choice.Akinyele DairoInvested about 1 year ago
+The ecosystem that will bring us all the right nutrition at a price point we love; for once good health will be the easy choice.Akinyele DairoInvested over 1 year ago

 Investors should verify any issuer information they consider important before making an investment.